READ-BioMed/readbiomed-facility-annotator/README.md

 ## PROJECT CONTENTS
 - BioPython.py: main project file.
 - nltkNER.py, spacyNER.py and stanford.py: extra python files showcasing three methods of extracting organisations and locations. standfordNER.py is the only one used in the main project file.
-- json Files: contains json files used read and written to in the main python project
+- json Files: contains json files used in main project
+    - folders withing jsonFiles contain the sections of text in which json files relating to that section can be found --> title, abstract, affiliation, full text
+- author_affiliation.csv and dataset_org.csv: datasets
+- country_weights.csv, organisation_weights.csv and combination_weights.csv: results of methods cal_combination_weights_country(), cal_combination_weights_organisation() and cal_country_level(label) from BioPython.py respectively.

 ## NEW USERS - How to begin
 1. Opening the project, all the necessary library imports will cause errors if not previously installed.
 As a new user, make sure to go through each of the python files and download the required libraries.